-White House Announces That ISIS Territory In Syria Is Offically 100% Eliminated
+White House Announces That ISIS Territory In Syria Is Officially 100 Percent Eliminated

 — Saagar Enjeti (@esaagar) March 22, 2019

-According to the report, ISIS once held a territory in the region the size of Great Britain with millions of people within its borders.
+According to the report, ISIS once held territory in the region the size of Great Britain with millions of people within its borders.
 The United States began pushing the caliphate back under President Barack Obama and Trump has continued the fight.
-The final territorial battle took place on a small Syrian town called Baghouz.
+The final territorial battle took place in a small Syrian town called Baghouz.
 In order to accommodate thousands of civilian hostages, the caliphate removal was taken at a slow pace.

-Trump has not always been clear on how the fight against ISIS in Syria is progressing.
-Last year he claimed he was pulling all troops out of the country, but backtracked and said that he was leaving 400 troops in place.
+Trump has not always been clear about how the fight against ISIS in Syria is progressing.
+Last year, he claimed he was pulling all troops out of the country, but backtracked and said that he was leaving 400 troops in place.
 He has also claimed that ISIS would be “defeated” repeatedly.

 While the Islamic State territory in Syria is eliminated, it is believed that ISIS fighters have merged with local populations and continue to fight.
-There appears to be over 14,000 fighters still active in the region.
+There appear to be over 14,000 fighters still active in the region.